kimpro82/MyBabyCare/IdeaGenerator/README.md

             ' Get Random Number to Pick a Word
             Call GetRndNum(j, pick)

-            ' Get a phrase
+            ' Get a Phrase
             Call GetPhrase(phrase, postp, j, pick)

-            ' Get a sentence
+            ' Get a Sentence
             Call GetSentence(phrase, sentence)                                  ' assemble sentence whenever integrate or not

             ' Print each Phrase or integrated Sentence